Categories: Electromagnetism, Physics, Plasma physics.

 ×B=μ0J+1c2Et\begin{aligned} \nabla \cross \vb{B} = \mu_0 \vb{J} + \frac{1}{c^2} \pdv{\vb{E}}{t} \end{aligned}

-From this, we find when we can neglect the last term in Ampère’s law: the characteristic velocity vcharv_\mathrm{char} must be tiny compared to cc, i.e. the plasma must be non-relativistic:
+From this, we find that we can neglect the last term in Ampère’s law as long as the characteristic velocity vcharv_\mathrm{char} is tiny compared to cc, i.e. the plasma must be non-relativistic:

 We thus have the following reduced form of Ampère’s law, in addition to Faraday’s law: